When selecting a new piece of software, consider the implementation process and how you can ensure that everything goes as planned.

-Try wherever possible to bring in people from all of the relevant departments who will be affected by the implementation and make sure you have a way of gathering and assessing feedback as you go along.
+Try wherever possible to bring in people from all of the relevant departments who will be affected by the implementation process and make sure you have a way of gathering and assessing feedback as you go along.

 If you find that you have skills gaps then it is always worth recruiting experienced temporary staff who can bolster your resources.